CONTROLLED HUMAN AGGRESSION FOR THE MARTIAL ARTIST PART 1

 A youth oriented club like the scouts, church group or martial arts school, if done correctly with this result in mind, can fill the need for a modern A.T.C. that teaches the values one needs for successful adulthood.
 The boy scouts did an excellent job of this (at least they did when I was a member in the 70s) because it taught values like keeping ones word and good citizenship, along with the fun things like outdoor skills.
 If this joining of a subgroup is instinctive in adolescents, then we should make sure that they join a subgroup with positive values.
 I would like to see more martial arts schools emulate the scout’s format, adding the functions of a community youth center to that of a business.
 This would be a great benefit to today’s society where the high divorce and out of wedlock birth rates condemn so many adolescents to grow up with no father in the home and our society’s high mobility means that a child’s extended family of potential role models may be extended over several states.

-Part 2 will show how a martial arts instructor can use these descriptions of human aggression to better understand and motivate his students.
+Part 2 shows how a martial arts instructor can use these descriptions of human aggression to better understand and motivate his students.

 From the Fall 1999 PTI Newsletter